Hosts deserve reasoning,

 Receipt: /changelog is dated, public, and updated the same day shipping changes land.

 That every recommendation is inspectable.
 That every write is reversible.
-That the free audit is a real product, not a crippled teaser.
+That the trial is the full product, not a crippled teaser.
 That paid tiers pay for themselves on the first rate lift they catch.

 And that if we're wrong about any of this, you'll hear it from us first.